Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Experiments

 \subsection{Superiority of Our Optimization Algorithm over Existing Work}

-Yang \emph{et~al.} \cite{yang2020energy} has also proposed an optimization algorithm in the context of federated learning by using FDMA.
+Yang \emph{et~al.} \cite{yang2020energy} also proposed an optimization algorithm for the FL system via FDMA.
 We name their method Scheme 1 in our paper.
 Although Scheme 1 also has local accuracy as one of its optimization variables, its local accuracy refers to the accuracy of stochastic gradient descent algorithm and it is different from ours.
 Also, the optimization of the local accuracy is a separate section in Scheme 1.
 Thus, it will not affect the comparison between our method and Scheme 1.
-To be fair, we only use the method (Algorithm 3 in \cite{yang2020energy}) they use to optimize the transmission power, the bandwidth and the CPU frequency of each user.
+Besides, Scheme 1 does not include the optimization of video frame resolution $s_n$, so we only compare the performance of our proposed algorithm without the optimization of video frame resolution (i.e., the proposed algorithm in our conference version \cite{ICDCS}) and Scheme 1 in terms of energy and latency optimization.
+Hence, we only use the method (Algorithm 3 in \cite{yang2020energy}) they use to optimize the transmission power, the bandwidth and the CPU frequency of each user.

 The maximum completion time is not included in the objective function of the optimization problem in Scheme~1.
 Instead, it appears as a constraint.
 Therefore, to be fair, we set a fixed total completion time $\mathcal{T}$ to compare our optimization algorithm with Scheme 1.
-With a fixed maximum completion time $\mathcal{T}$, our minimization problem (\ref{equa:min2}) is under the condition that $w_1 = 1$ and $w_2 = 0$.
+With a fixed maximum completion time $\mathcal{T}$, our minimization problem (\ref{equa:min2}) is under the condition that $w_1 = 0.99$ and $w_2 = 0.01$.
 Besides, the initial transmission power and bandwidth of device $n$ are set as $p_n = p^{\max}$, $B_n = \frac{B}{2N}$.
 The comparison result is shown in Fig. \ref{fig:comparison_e}.

-From Fig. \ref{fig:comparison_e}, we can find that three green lines are below the corresponding blue lines, which reveals that our algorithm's performance is better.
+From Fig. \ref{fig:comparison_e}, we can find that three green lines are below the corresponding black lines, which reveals that our algorithm's performance is better.
 Additionally, as the maximum completion time $\mathcal{T}$ decreases, the total energy consumption gap between our algorithm and Scheme 1 gets larger, thereby indicating that our proposed algorithm leads to a better solution when the maximum completion time $\mathcal{T}$ is small.
 Therefore, our proposed algorithm will be more appropriate for the training scenario with a restricted training time.

 At $T_3 = 150$ s, the solid line representing our algorithm first decreases and then increases.
 This is because our initial transmission power is set as $p_n = p^{\max}$.
 After finding the optimal solution at a specific $p^{\max}$, the subsequent total energy consumption will slightly increase since the different starting point from the previous step as $p^{\max}$ continues increasing.